Distributed Online Private Learning of Convex Nondecomposable Objectives: Numerical Experiments

-\textbf{Comparison with state-of-the-art algorithms.} To demonstrate the superiority of the proposed algorithms, we make comparisons with three state-of-the-art algorithms from \cite{Han2021}, \cite{Xiong2020}, and \cite{Li2018}, denoted respectively by DPPS, DPSR, and DPDOLA here.
-Specifically, we compare DPSDA-C with DPDOLA over the time-varying undirected network, and we compare DPSDA-PS with DPPS and DPSR over the time-varying (fixed for DPSR) directed network.
-Note that all these three algorithms are oriented towards decomposable problems.
-Consequently, the OBC problem needs to be modified to the following decomposable form: where $\mathcal{D}_{i,t}$ denotes that node $i$ holds the data at time $t$, and $\left(\mathbf{a}_{i,j}\left( t \right), b_{i,j}\left( t \right) \right)$ denotes the $j$-th sample of the training data $\left( \mathbf{a}_i(t),\mathbf{b}_i(t) \right)$.
-We choose the mnist dataset and fix $\epsilon=1$ and other settings are the same as those used above.
-The real-time performance metrics of all algorithms at $t=500$ are recorded in Table IV.
+\textbf{Comparison with cutting-edge algorithms.} To demonstrate the superiority of the proposed algorithms, we make comparisons with three cutting-edge algorithms from \cite{Han2021}, \cite{Xiong2020}, and \cite{Li2018}, denoted respectively by DPPS, DPSR, and DPDOLA here.
+Specifically, we compare DPSDA-C with DPDOLA over the time-varying undirected network, and compare DPSDA-PS with DPPS and DPSR over the time-varying (fixed for DPSR) directed network.
+Note that these three algorithms are oriented towards decomposable problems.
+Consequently, the OBC problem needs to be modified to the following decomposable form: where $\mathcal{D}_{i,t}$ denotes the data held by node $i$ at time $t$, and $\left(\mathbf{a}_{i,j}\left( t \right), b_{i,j}\left( t \right) \right)$ denotes the $j$-th sample of the training data $\left( \mathbf{a}_i(t),\mathbf{b}_i(t) \right)$.
+We choose the CIFAR-10 dataset and fix $\sigma \left( t \right) =1$ for all $t$.
+The real-time performance of all algorithms are shown in Fig. 7.
 It indicates that the proposed algorithms have better performance compared to DPDOLA, DPPS, and DPSR.